How diet changes can help reduce the symptoms of endometriosis

 These can include:

 This is a list of the food groups suggested to avoid to help reduce symptoms of endometriosis.
-You may not have problems with all these foods groups, but it seems most women have success by avoiding most of these foods.
+You may not have problems with all these foods, but many women have success with reduced symptoms by avoiding a number of these food groups.
+Some of the suggestions of which foods to avoid are common sense even for healthy people, and when you are dealing with endometriosis you need to be extra vigilant to not be eating foods that are renowned for causing inflammation and increasing pain.

 A note about meat production: